dssolutions-mx/cotizaciones-concreto/docs/ARKIK_ORDER_MATCHING_IMPLEMENTATION.md

 3. Verify existing behavior unchanged (all new orders created)
 4. Test mixed scenarios with existing orders
 5. Ensure no regression in current functionality

+### Híbrido Mode Testing
+1. Select "Híbrido" mode in UI (or use default)
+2. Import Arkik file with some remisiones matching existing orders and some without matches
+3. Verify matched remisiones are added to existing orders
+4. Verify unmatched remisiones automatically create new orders (no manual assignment required)
+5. Test with all remisiones matching existing orders (should only update existing)
+6. Test with no remisiones matching existing orders (should create all new orders)
+7. Verify duplicate detection works correctly (checks before validation)
+8. Verify status processing works correctly

 ### UI Testing
 1. Verify toggle is visible and functional